-This post was originally published by CRSI on May 15th, 2019 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on May 15th, 2019 and is archived.
+Learn more about our history.

 oday the Community Refugee Sponsorship Initiative (CRSI) launched a new vision for an expanded and improved community sponsorship scheme at a community summit in Melbourne.
 The CRSI vision will allow ordinary Australians and community groups to sponsor and welcome refugees to Australian communities at minimal additional cost to the taxpayer.
 It will also expand Australia’s response to the global refugee crisis and build and strengthen local communities and goodwill